Child care programs just lost thousands of federal dollars. Families and providers scramble to cope

 For years, providers have been raising alarm about an unsustainable business model that burdens families with high costs and leaves centers with razor-thin profit margins — issues only exacerbated by inflation and a significant workforce shortage.

 Now, providers say that without additional investment, they face the possibility of shutdown.
-The Century Foundation, a progressive think tank in Washington, D.C., analyzed a provider survey and government data, and concluded that in six states — Arkansas, Montana, Utah, Virginia, West Virginia, as well as Washington, D.C. — up to half of all providers may be forced to close.
+The Century Foundation, a progressive think tank in Washington, D.C., analyzed a provider survey and government data, and concluded that in five states — Arkansas, Montana, Utah, Virginia and West Virginia — as well as Washington, D.C., up to half of all providers may be forced to close.

 Many families and providers are calling on Congress to create a permanent funding solution to the crisis, warning of the ripple effects on the nation's economy.
 A Democratic proposal failed last month without any Republican support.
 It would have continued the grants for five years with $16 billion allocated annually.